ayush7garg/RGB-Gray/README.md

 # RGB-Gray

-To convert an image or a video to gray scale in realtime
+Live stream conversion of a video to gray scale.